Chengcheng-Xiao/VASP2WAN90_v2_fix/README.md

 ## Fix
 Utilize `proj_s` as the spin channel indicator, project corresponding Bloch states on to the orbital functions with correct spin channel.

+If the spin quantization axis is set, both spin channel projection will be calculated.
+The final `A_mn` matrix will be the linear combinations of these projections.

 ## Useage
 Put `mlwf.patch` file in the root directory of your VASP distro and type:
 ```